-Kotlin and Scala is a well-known programming language.
+Scala vs Kotlin is a well-known programming language.
 As we know the big famous companies Google, Amazon, Netflix, Pinterest, Uber, and others use the Kotlin programming language for their android applications than scala.
 Is there a secret behind all this?
 Let’s find out why in this article.

 Data from a stack overflow survey showed that the programming language Kotlin is superior to Scala.
-It becomes a big question why the Kotlin programming language is so popular.
-Why is this programming language Kotlin more widely used than Scala?
-I investigated several articles that discussed the same thing regarding Kotlin and Scala.
+It becomes a big question why the Kotlin language is so popular among android developers.
+Why is the programming language Kotlin more widely used than Scala?
+We have investigated several articles that discussed the same thing regarding Kotlin and Scala.

 Quoting from Benedict’s snares:

 “Scala was not designed with Java interoperability as a primary goal: simply a byproduct of running on the JVM.”

 Don’t Miss Out: 5 Mobile application development trends to follow in 2023

 Kotlin vs Scala: Most Used in Android apps

 Based on data on stack share regarding companies that use Kotlin or Scala, it is found that the majority use the Kotlin programming language rather than Scala.
 The number of companies using Kotlin is 1250, while scala is only 937.
 This seems to be a common reason why Kotlin is so widely used over Scala.

 Weaknesses in Scala are challenging to understand and difficult to read into a negative review that influences other companies to use the programming language.

 Read Also: How to Create a Social Media App Super Simple